-Just think about how important "specialists" are for your business success.
+Think about how important “specialists” are for your company's success.
 Can you produce successfully without a production team?
 What are these employees worth to you?
 What regional incentives can you offer?
-I think every company can be more attractive and provide the employees with appropriate incentives, if you look at yourself.
+I think that every company can present itself more attractively and create appropriate incentives for employees if you look at yourself.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).